nikkodizon/WDProjLithiumDIZONVIBAL/Proposal/README.md

 ### A Profile link will be added to the navigation bar for easy access to the form and profile pages.

 ### The logo, navigation bar, and footer design will stay the same across all webpages.

-# FINAL MODIFICATION PROPOSAL

-### The website will include a new interactive feature that allows users to create and manage a personalized list of their favorite agents.
-### This feature will implement a full CRUD (Create, Read, Update, Delete) system using localStorage to store user data in the browser.
-### Users will be able to add, view, edit, and remove their favorite agents.

-## **Purpose and Usage**

-### The purpose of this feature is to improve user experience by adding personalization and interactivity.
-### At the bottom of the Profile Display Page, there will be a button labeled:
-### "FAVORITE AGENTS OF *USER*"
-### When clicked, it will redirect the user to a new webpage showing their saved favorite agents.
-### Each agent entry will include:

-- ### Agent Name
-- ### When the user started using the agent (Valorant Act)
-- ### Skill rating (1–5 stars)
-- ### A short description explaining why the user likes the agent

-## **JavaScript Integration (CRUD with localStorage)**

-- ### Create (Add)
-### Users can click an "Add Agent" button and input details into a form.
-### The data will be saved into localStorage as an array of objects.

-- ### Read (Display)
-### The saved data will be retrieved from localStorage and displayed dynamically on the page.

-- ### Update
-### Each entry will have an "Update" button.
-### Clicking it will load the existing data into a form where users can edit and save changes.

-- ### Delete
-### Each entry will have a "Delete" button.
-### Clicking it will remove the selected agent from localStorage and update the display.

-## **Wireframe Description**

-### Attached in the repository is the wireframes for the new webpage  related to the cRUD integration and the updated profile display page.
-### The design of the new webpages will follow the same layout and style as the existing pages of the website.